tarisa-zz/tarisa-zz/README.md

 ## Hello!

-Here, for now, I'm uploading my challenge projects in frontend!
-I'm doing a few challenges that I would list below.
-I thank everybody that could spare some valuable time to give me some feedback on my quest :).
+Here, for now, I'm uploading my challenge projects in frontend!git I'm doing a few challenges that I would list below.
+I thank everybody that could spare some valuable time to give me some feedback on my quest :)!!!

 ##Challenge List (from latest to oldest)